kellykohlleffel/claude-mcp-server-builder/README.md

 ## 🙏 Acknowledgments

-- Built on patterns from production MCP servers
+- Built on patterns from multiple MCP servers
-- Inspired by the Model Context Protocol community
+- Inspired by real-world token optimization challenges (99% reduction achieved)
 - Powered by Claude and FastMCP
+- Thanks to the Model Context Protocol community
 - Thanks to all contributors and early adopters

+## 🌟 Success Stories

+This system instruction approach has been used to build:
+- **Pipeline Health Monitor** - 98.9% token reduction (37,795 → 421 tokens per check)
+- **Multi-service orchestrators** - 5 APIs, 1 tool call
+- **Data platform explorers** - Complete data platform visibility in 1-2 calls

 ## ⭐ Show Your Support